clarktrimble/sabot/README.md

 ## The Art of Logging

-Logging what you need when you're troubleshooting in prod may take a few passes.
+Logging what you need when you're troubleshooting may take a few passes.
 Not too cold and not too hot.

+I like an iterative approach:
+ - log some stuff as reasonable in dev
+ - add, remove, and edit logging statements in lab
+ - fine tune as necessary in prod

+Devops ftw! :)

 ## Golang (Anti) Idioms

 I dig the Golang community, but I might be a touch rouge with:

   - multi-char variable names
-  - named return parameters
+  - named return parameters (unless awkward)
   - only cap first letter of acronyms
   - liberal use of vertical space
   - BDD/DSL testing